Are you having issues with your yeast bread baking? Troubleshooting help is here!

 - Your yeast was expired or bad.
 Always proof it!

-- You may have not used enough flour (this is unusual but it happens).
+- Not enough flour (this is unusual but it happens).

 - Your rising period was too short.